PDA

 A note on rejection sensitivity

-You'll encounter "Rejection Sensitive Dysphoria" (RSD) online in ADHD communities.
-It's worth knowing that RSD is not a formal diagnosis and doesn't appear in DSM-5 or ICD-11.
-The underlying construct, rejection sensitivity, does have a validated research base, but it's found across multiple conditions, not exclusively ADHD, and environmental factors — particularly sustained exposure to criticism — appear central to how it develops in neurodivergent adults.
+You'll encounter "Rejection Sensitive Dysphoria" (RSD) in ADHD communities.
+RSD is not a formal diagnosis and doesn't appear in DSM-5 or ICD-11.
+The underlying construct, rejection sensitivity, does have a validated research base, but it's found across multiple conditions, and environmental factors, particularly sustained exposure to criticism, appear central to how it develops in neurodivergent adults.

 The distinction that matters: "can't start" vs "can't cope with being told to start"